jlskent/Courses/Courses Acquired.md

 >97+ for assignments(problems+coding).
 Used java and hadoop to work on small-scale problems like collaborative filtering and co-occurance and learned basics of job execution, parititioners, combiners, secondary sort, etc.
->94+ for final assignment(k-means SPARK clustering).>
-Prepocessed a set of geo-data and used SPARK to implement k-means from scratch.
+>94+ for final assignment(K-means SPARK clustering).Prepocessed a set of geo-data and used SPARK to implement k-means from scratch.

 **CSE 503S Rapid Prototype Development and Creative Programming**

 This course uses web development as a vehicle for developing skills in rapid prototyping.
 Students acquire the skills to build a Linux web server in Apache, to write a web site from scratch in PHP, to run an SQL database, to perform scripting in Python, to employ the AngularJS web framework, and to develop modern web applications in client-side and server-side JavaScript.
 The course culminates with a creative project in which students are able to synthesize the course material into a project of their own interest.
 The course implements an interactive studio format: after a formal presentation of a topic, students develop a related project under the supervision of the instructor.

->93+ overall
->full-stack that involves js,python,php,SQL,linux,aws,etc
+>93+ overall.
+Full-stack that involves js,python,php,SQL,linux,aws,etc

 **CSE 438S Mobile Application Development**

 Learn how to create iOS apps in the Swift programming language.
 This course covers a variety of topics in the development of modern mobile applications, with a focus on hands-on projects.
 Students will create multiple fully-functional apps from scratch.
 The course emphasizes object-oriented design patterns and real-world development techniques.
 Time is provided at the end of the course for students to work on a project of their own interest.

->hightlights
-90+ overall, individual work
+>hightlights 90+ overall, individual work
 Final project: AR zombie shooting created in unity and built in IOS

 **CSE 514A Data Mining**